Ada-Developers-Academy/ada-build/preparing-to-code/ada-languages/README.md

 * Data Science
 * And many more!

-At Ada we teach introductory Object-oriented programming in Python and server-side web development.
+At Ada we teach introductory Object-Oriented programming in Python and server-side web development.
 Students often build capstone projects using Python and many students use the language in internship and professionally after graduation.

 [Guido van Rossum in 2019](images/guido-headshot-2019.jpg)